eddiejibson/retention-file-remover/README.md

 `path` _string_: Full absolute path to directory to check

 `retention` _int_: How many files to keep before the oldest is removed

+`sftp` (optional) _{host: string, password?: string, username: string}_ : SFTP connection information for remote server. **When using this option, it is not easy to determine file creation date, so you must set the fileDateFormat and file names must be accomdating of such**

+`fileDateFormat` (optional) _string_: The key `fileDateFormat` **is optional**.
+It's only to be set if you want the script to ignore the creation date of a file and instead assume the file's creation date from the file name. **This will over-ride the value inside the main config's fileDateFormat, directory specific**

 Here's the type: